jpco/tinsh/README.md

     - can be toggled with `__jpsh_color` var
  - multiple lines in one line
  - History
+ - a(n as-of-yet unused) notion of scope for variables

 ### Todo (in no particular order)
 DON'T FORGET MEMORY LEAKS CAUSED BY REFACTORED EVAL